-Surely Windows Vista It is the operating system that made many to make upgrades RAM to desktop / laptop.
+Surely Windows Vista It is the operating system that made many to make upgrades RAM to the systems desktop/ Laptop.
 It is a system with GUI Advanced much compared with previous operating systems, but this has a price.
 The consumption of system resources, especially RAM is very high.
-Most processes that require more memory are responsible for visual effects, particularly when running Windows Aero Style.
+Most processes that require more memory are responsible for visual effects, particularly when running Windows AERO Style.

 Here's the difference RAM consumption: Aero round.
 Basic

 The difference is ~ 400MB.
 Decisive for a system that has 1GB RAM or even for a system RAM 2GB that we want to run the large applications (like Adobe Photoshop, CorelDraw).

 Good.
 How can we adjust the graphics settings of Windows Vista to enlarge system performance.

 1. open control Panel (Start -> Control Panel) -> System and Maintenance -> System